plausible/docs/docs/custom-props/props-dashboard.md

 As soon as you have at least one event or one pageview with a custom property attached to it, you will be able to see an option to filter by that property in your Plausible dashboard.

 At the bottom of your dashboard, in the "**Goal Conversions**" section you can switch to the "**Properties**" tab.
 There you can select a property to see the related data.
-You can also click on any of your custom events in the  "**Goals**" which will then display the properties attached to that event.
+You can also click on any of your custom events in the  "**Goals**" tab which will then display the properties attached to that event.

 <img alt="Custom Property Filter" src={useBaseUrl('img/custom-props-breakdown.png')} />